thehomeworkclub/ModernDayPirates/VR_RIFLE_SYSTEM.md

 - Primary button (usually X on Oculus) for switching weapons
 - Haptic feedback when shooting and switching weapons
 - Automatic hiding of menu laser pointers when using rifles

+## Physical Reloading System

+The rifles implement a physical reloading system designed for use with a VR gunstock:

+### Magazine States
+The magazine can be in one of three states:
+1. **ATTACHED_TO_GUN**: Magazine is attached to the rifle
+2. **ATTACHED_TO_HAND**: Magazine is removed and held by left controller
+3. **BEING_INSERTED**: Magazine is being inserted back into the rifle

+### Reloading Process
+1. **Detaching the Magazine**:
+   - When the left controller moves away from the "line" of the right controller
+   - This simulates moving the left hand away from the stock to grab a new magazine
+   - The magazine visually detaches from the gun and attaches to the left controller
+   - Haptic feedback provides tactile confirmation

+2. **Attaching the Magazine**:
+   - When the left controller (with magazine) is brought close to the magazine well position
+   - The magazine will visually reattach to the gun
+   - Haptic feedback on both controllers confirms the insertion
+   - Reload timer starts to simulate locking the magazine in place

+3. **Empty Magazine Handling**:
+   - When the gun runs out of ammo, the magazine automatically detaches
+   - User must perform the physical reloading motion to insert a new magazine
+   - No automatic reloading - physical action is required

+### Detection Algorithm
+- Uses vector mathematics to detect when left controller moves off the right controller's "firing line"
+- Calculates perpendicular distance between controllers to detect removal
+- Uses proximity detection to determine when magazine is being reinserted
+- Provides appropriate haptic feedback for each stage of the process

 ## Balancing Tips